swirtSJW/hook-update-deploy-tools/README.md

 * Navigate to /admin/config/development/hook_update_deploy_tools and enter the name of your site's custom deploy module.
 * If you have other Feature(s) that would be a better location for import files for menus and rules, add those as well.
-These is only needed if you will be using Hook Update Deploy Tools to import your menus  or rules.
+This is only needed if you will be using Hook Update Deploy Tools to import your menus  or rules.

 ## <a name="methods"></a>Method / Uses